-- Involve parents directly in the education of their children. - Emphasize supporting and encouraging each family's goals and objectives, attaining and/or strengthening self-sufficiency. - Strengthen parents' knowledge about the development of their children and helps parents to support their child's healthy development. - Help children to grow to their maximum potential physically, mentally, socially, and emotionally with regularly scheduled and developmentally appropriate educational experiences. - Broaden opportunities for families to learn about techniques and resources to maximize their potential as a family to learn together.
+- Involve parents directly in the education of their children. - Emphasize supporting and encouraging each family's goals and objectives, attaining and/or strengthening self-sufficiency. - Strengthen parents' knowledge about the development of their children and help parents to support their child's healthy development. - Help children to grow to their maximum potential physically, mentally, socially, and emotionally with regularlyscheduled and developmentally appropriate educational experiences. - Broaden opportunities for families to learn about techniques and resources to maximize their potential as a family to learn together.

-(Pandemic modifications in 2020-2021 may include outdoor and/or virtual home visits and socializations)
+Pandemic modifications in 2021-2022 may include outdoor and/or virtual home visits and socializations.